Mistralys/application-dbhelper/README.md

 - **dropTables**: Drops all tables in the database.
 - **tableExists**: Checks whether the specified table exists in the database.
 - **isAutoincrementColumn**: Checks whether a column is an auto increment column.

+### Debugging and logging

+- **countQueries**: Counts the amount of queries executed up to this point (requires query tracking).
+- **countSelectQueries**: Counts the amount of SELECT queries executed up to this point (requires query tracking).
+- **countWriteQueries**: Counts the amount of database write operations executed up to this point (requires query tracking).
+- **enableDebugging**: Enables query debugging, which will echo all SQL statements after this call.
+- **enableQueryTracking**: Enables saving all queries to memory to be able to access them later.
+- **disableDebugging**: Disable debugging again after enabling it.
+- **disableQueryTracking**: Disables query tracking again after enabling it.
+- **getSelectQueries**: Retrieves all SELECT SQL statements executed up to this point (requires query tracking).
+- **getWriteQueries**: Retrieves all write operation SQL statements executed up to this point (requires query tracking).
+- **getQueryCount**: Returns the total amount of queries executed up to this point.
+- **getQueries**: Retrieves all SQL statements executed up to this point (requires query tracking).
+- **setLogCallback**: Sets a callback to call for handling log messages.

 ## Event handling